AGREEMENT RENEWING AN ALLIANCE

 - To share information on OSHA's National/Regional/Local Emphasis Programs, Regulatory Agenda, and opportunities to participate in the rulemaking process.

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-- To convene or participate in forums, roundtable discussions, or stakeholder meetings on reducing and preventing exposure to falls, amputations, and electrical hazards as well as chemical and other physical hazards, and to develop and implement effective safety and health programs associated with hazards effecting this industry to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+- To convene or participate in forums, roundtable discussions, or stakeholder meetings on reducing and preventing exposure to physical hazards including but not limited to amputations, chemicals, electrical shocks, and falls, and to develop and implement effective safety and health programs associated with hazards effecting the mushroom growing industry to help forge innovative solutions in the workplace or to provide input on safety and health issues.

 - To encourage worker participation in workplace safety and health in the mushroom growing industry by promoting the development of management-labor safety committees and encouraging members to translate site specific Safety and Health Programs into Spanish to assist in the training of the Industry's predominately Hispanic workforce.